-Welsh language considerations
+8.3 Welsh language considerations

-The publication and consultation exercises will be carried out in accordance with the Welsh Language (Wales) Measure 2011 and the Welsh Language Standards Regulations (No.1) 2015.

-The revision to the LDP will be required to assess the impact on the Welsh language through the Sustainability Appraisal process.
+The consultation exercise was carried out in accordance with the Welsh Language (Wales) Measure 2011 and the Welsh Language Standards Regulations (No.1) 2015.
+The Review Report was made available bilingually.
+No representations were received in Welsh and no representations were made in relation to the Welsh language policies of the LDP.
+The revision to the LDP will be required to assess the impact on the Welsh language through the Sustainability Appraisal process and in a separate Welsh Language Impact Assessment.

-Pembrokeshire Coast National Park Authority National Park Authority - 11 December 2024

-Biodiversity Duty and Decarbonisation
+8.4 Biodiversity Duty and De-carbonisation